televandalist/RADocsTEMP/docs/sort/Leaderboard-bug-list-and-improvement-ideas.md

 ### General

-- Make all leaderboard submits hardcore only.
+- Make all leaderboard submits hardcore only!
 - Always cancel on reset.
 - Add clone leaderboard button.
 - Usurp leaderboard: Change it so when a player matches a score the most recent entry goes on top.